Missouri stays in Louisiana for weekend series against Louisiana-Monroe - NewsBreak

 Missouri stays in Louisiana for weekend series against Louisiana-Monroe

-A week ago, Missouri baseball left the snow and ice behind to head to the warm weather of Louisiana to start its 2022 season.
+A week ago Missouri baseball left the snow and ice behind to head to the warm weather of Louisiana to start its 2022 season.
 The Tigers will end their road trip with a weekend series against Louisiana-Monroe.
-So far, the trip has been successful, as Missouri goes into its final series before its home opener touting a 4-1 record.
+So far, the trip has been successful as Missouri goes into its final series touting a 4-1 record.
 The team has found success offensively but still has questions surrounding its pitching.

 The Tigers have managed to get by with subpar pitching thanks to their offense that is averaging 12.2 runs per game.
 It won't be a step up in competition as the Warhawks come into the series with a 1-2 record and a lackluster offense.
 Missouri needs to take advantage of these early games to get its rotations in order.